 - Learning how to use a cane or walker

 What are possible complications of vestibular balance disorders?

 - Reduced quality of life

 The symptoms of vestibular balance disorder can interfere with regular daily activities and your ability to drive, work, or enjoy recreation activities.
-This can cause symptoms of depression and frustration.
-Counseling can help you learn to cope with the disorder and life style impacts.
+This can cause depression and frustration.
+Counseling can help you learn to cope with the disorder and how it affects your lifestyle impacts.